 Combine this with cars being one of my greatest passions and I’m happy to justify owning one to myself.

 The problem is, there are around 20 more that I want. 🙂 Slowly I am learning that more cars will not bring more happiness.

 More cars means more maintenance, more registration costs, more insurance costs, more space needed to store them and as it’s been explained to me; it’s very difficult to drive more than one at a time anyway.

-My solution: a performance wagon, or estate car.
-It’s more than fast enough, has loads of room for a mountain bike or my family on holidays but is small enough to park in tiny Andorra, and it looks great.
+My solution: a performance wagon (estate car).
+It’s more than fast enough, has room for a mountain bike or my family’s things on holidays but is small enough to park in tiny Andorra, and it looks great.

 I value easy access to trails where I can walk, run or just chill out on my own or with friends and family.
 The feature image of this post is taken by me, an exceptionally long distance from my home — about 5 minutes drive then 30 minutes of steep walking.